openimsdk/open-im-server/.devcontainer /README.md

    > **Note:** You can also set the resolution from the command line by typing `set-resolution`.

-To start working with Code - OSS, follow these steps:
+To start working with OpenIM - OSS, follow these steps:

 1. In your local VS Code client, open a terminal (<kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>\`</kbd>) and type the following commands: